Youth Programming! Now, All Over the County!

 You can always reach out to Ricky Gjertsen at rdgjertsen@solanocounty.gov for more information.

-On Saturday, September 20th we will have Teen Chalk on the Sidewalk from 10:00 am to 12:00 pm
+On Saturday, November 22nd we are having Teen Awkward Art from 10:00 am to 12:00 pm.

 Sincerely,